HR case studies

 Building efficiencies

-A client that had rapidly grown from 150 to 230 employees was suffering from extreme burn out in both the HR team and the leadership team.
+A client that had rapidly grown from 150 to 230 employees was suffering from extreme burn out in both the people team and the leadership team.

 When the business was established effective procedures were in place that worked well.
 However, the rapid growth meant that what had once worked e.g. Excel spreadsheets to capture time and attendance, and payroll calculations, or emails to communicate queries, request leave or get approvals were no longer suitable.